jaczerob/MadamChuckle/README.md

 # Intro
 Madam Chuckle is an easy to use Discord Bot targeted towards Toontown Rewritten Discord servers, inspired by my favorite NPC: Madam Chuckle.
 This bot's purpose is to help keep you up-to-date on all things Toontown Rewritten as well as help you with some things about the game!

+This bot is currently under heavy development and there may be things that are not 100% functional and a lot of features are currently not in place.

 ---
 # Features